We are supporting national research dedicated to understanding coronavirus (COVID-19) and improving the outcome for patients.

 Providing testing machines

 We and the other UK blood services are working together to support the Government's plans to increase the volume and speed of testing for coronavirus.

-We have loaned a Nucleic Acid Technology (NAT) testing machine to Public Health England's (PHE) Porton Down testing facility which will increase capacity for testing.
+We loaned a Nucleic Acid Technology (NAT) testing machine to Public Health England's (PHE) Porton Down testing facility which increased capacity for testing.
 The NAT machine can test for COVID-19 in nasal swab samples.

-The Welsh Blood Service has also lent its NAT testing machine to PHE for COVID-19.
-This means that we are performing NAT testing of blood donor samples for Welsh blood donors whilst their equipment is out on loan.
+The Welsh Blood Service also lent its NAT testing machine to PHE for COVID-19 testing and we performed NAT testing of samples from Welsh blood donors while their equipment is out on loan.

 We are also working with the Scottish National Blood Transfusion Service to establish further contingency for each other.

 This is a great example of how we have worked with other UK healthcare organisations to make rapid progress in an emergency.

 NHSBT Associate Director for Technical and Scientific Development

 Our Cellular and Molecular Therapies team has been manufacturing the cells used in a new clinical trial, led by Queen's University Belfast and funded by the Wellcome Trust and Health and Social Care in Northern Ireland Research and Development (HSCNI R&D).